SichengHe/UniFoil/README.md

 ```html
 pip install .
 ```
-This interface will hekp with data visualization and extraction from the dataset.
+This interface will help with data visualization and extraction from the dataset.
 For usage, please refer to the ``Read the Docs`` website -> https://unifoildocs.readthedocs.io/
 ## License